NunzioDA/Erlang-Kademlia-Implementation/README.md

 ## Getting Started

-1. Start the Erlang shell:
+1. Move into execution directory:
     ```sh
+    cd execution
+    ```

+2. Start the Erlang shell:
+    ```sh
     erl
     ```

-2. Compile the modules using the module compiler:
+3. Compile the modules using the module compiler:
     ```sh
     c(compiler).
     compiler:compile().
     ```

-3. Use the starter module to start the simulation:
+4. Use the starter module to start the simulation:
     ```erlang
     starter:start().
     ```